nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 ### AWS Global Infrastructure
 AWS has data centers all over the world.
 **Availability Zone (AZs)**
-- discrete data centers around the world, separated from each other by network, power source, and "a meaningful distance"
+- There are discrete data centers around the world, separated from each other by network, power source, and "a meaningful distance"
 - Each AZ being separated as such, means that they don't share a single point of failure in case of natural or man-made disasters
-- High availability: hosting resources in multiple AZs
+- High availability: Hosting resources in multiple AZs
-- Fault tolerance: ability to provide uninterrupted performance even during natural/human made disasters
+- Fault Tolerance: Ability to provide uninterrupted performance even during natural/human made disasters
-- Resiliency: capacity to recover from disasters quickly (similar to fault toleration, but even better) (redundancy)
+- Resiliency: Capacity to recover from disasters quickly (similar to fault toleration, but even better) (redundancy)

 **Regions**
-- Region: two or more AZs
+- Region: Two or more AZs
 - All AZs within a region are interconnected with high bandwidth, low latency networking
 - Different regions have different AWS cloud offerings (regions with more up to date service: us-east, us-west, tokyo, singapore, ireland, frankfurt)
 - Can host resources in multiple regions for many reasons
 - Generally choose the region closest to your physical location
 - Some regions may cost differently than others
 - Some may require you to host resources in different regions
-- Data is subject to laws of the nation in which they are collected is data soveriegnty, if we serve customers in different countries, observe that country's regulations
+- Data Soveriegnty: Data is subject to laws of the nation in which they are collected, if we serve customers in different countries, observe that country's regulations

 **AWS Local Zones**
 - Helps you run your latency-sensitive applciations by placing compute, storage, database, and other AWS resources close to large populations and business centers when there are no AWS regions close enough to your end users
 - Connected with high-bandwidth secure network connections to local AWS regions to access full range of in-region services provided in those regions

 **AWS Wavelength Zones**
-- provide ultra-low-latency user experience for application end users by embedding AWS compute and storage services within 5G networks
+- Provide ultra-low-latency user experience for application end users by embedding AWS compute and storage services within 5G networks
 - Provde mobile edge computing infrastructure to develop, deploy, and scale ultra low latency applications
--

 ## Compute Services
 ### Amazon Elastic Compute Cloud (EC2)
-Spinning up a fully customizable virtual server: an instance.
+ An instance: Spinning up a fully customizable virtual server.
 These instances are configurable by CPU size, GB of RAM,  size and types of storage, and network speed.
 Only charging you for what you use, no up front costs and takes minutes to create.

 **EC2 Instance Types**
 - General Purpose: good for general-purpose workloads that utilize resources in equal proportions, provides a good balance of memory and computing resources, ideal for web servers or cold repos